beck24/statamic-docker-template/README.md

 ## Installation

-Create `.env`, `docker-compose.override.yml`, and `000-default.conf` files and edit with environment specific variables
+Create `.env`, `docker-compose.override.yml`, and `000-default.conf` files and edit with environment specific variables.
+Note for local dev with HMR the port 5173 should be forwarded.

 ```bash
 cp .env.template .env